-The finding suggests a key role for oligodendrocytes in long-term and perhaps permanent changes in the brain that could set the stage for later mental problems.
-Chronic stress decreases the number of stem cells that mature into neurons and might provide an explanation for how chronic stress also affects learning and memory, according to the researchers.
+This finding suggests a key role for oligodendrocytes in long-term, and perhaps permanent, changes in the brain that could set the stage for later mental problems.
+Chronic stress decreases the number of stem cells that mature into neurons, which might provide an explanation for how it also affects learning and memory, according to the researchers.

 “Usually the brain doesn’t make much oligodendrocytes in adulthood from those neural stem cells,” according to Kaufer.
 In fact, a recent study suggested these cells were incapable of producing oligodendrocytes, which are somewhat like a vine spreading out and wrapping around axons, both insulating and supporting them.

-Although this sheath is vital to human brains—myelin formation can be good or bad, depending on time or place, according to Kaufer.
-This excessive sheathing may have evolved to bolster the connection between the amygdala and hippocampus, which would improve fight-or-flight responses during extended periods of threat or attack… Unfortunately, in a modern world, chronic stress can hijack the fight-or-flight system and backfire in a daily life in which you are not in physical danger.
+Although this sheath is vital to human brains — myelin formation can be good or bad, depending on time or place, according to Kaufer.
+This excessive sheathing may have evolved to bolster the connection between the amygdala and hippocampus, which would improve fight-or-flight responses during extended periods of threat or attack.
+Unfortunately, in a modern world, chronic stress can hijack the fight-or-flight system and backfire in a daily life when you are not in physical danger.

 Regular physical activity and mindfulness meditation are two effective ways to reduce stress and lower cortisol.
 Although this study doesn’t focus on the benefits of reducing cortisol, other research suggests that making lifestyle choices that reduce stress and lower cortisol can improve brain structure and connectivity.

 Daniela Kaufer is now conducting experiments to determine how stress in infancy affects the brain’s white matter, and whether chronic early-life stress decreases resilience later in life.
-She also is looking at the effects of therapies, ranging from exercise to antidepressant drugs, that reduce the impact of stress and stress hormones.
+She also is looking at the effects of therapies ranging from exercise to antidepressant drugs, which reduce the impact of stress and stress hormones.